Undergraduate laboratory facilities include:

 Faculty Laboratory Safety Officer: Prof. Ben Schafer

-Obtaining Keycard Access: Keycard access to laboratories (including the computing lab) can be obtained in the Civil Engineering Suite on the second floor of Latrobe.
+Obtaining Keycard Access: Keycard access to laboratories (including the computing lab) can be obtained in the main office (Latrobe 205).

 Computers/General: See the Senior Design Computing Laboratory (below).
 This facility is open to all civil engineering undergraduates.
 In addition, Macs and PCs are available at the Krieger Academic Computing Lab located at 161 Krieger Hall.
 For faster wireless connections, try using the Hopkins network.